 Can I foster if I don’t have any childcare experience?

 You do need some childcare experience to be a foster carer.
 This could be from raising your own or your partner’s children, through your work or volunteering.
-If you don’t have any experience, or very little experience, we can advise you on how to get it.
+If you don’t have any experience, or very little experience, get in touch with the fostering team and we will help and advise.

 Can I foster more than one child?

 If you have the time and space, especially bedroom space, you can foster more than one child.
 As well as fostering multiple children from different birth families, we often require foster carers for sibling groups of two or three children.

 Can I foster if I’m unemployed or on benefits?

 Yes, as long as you’re financially stable enough to look after a child.

 Yes, but you must consider the demands of looking after a child and whether your hours are flexible enough to fit around this.
 Some people also consider supported lodgings.